openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 Thank you for the Session Proposal.
 You're done!
 The next section is for logistics and planning only.
 -->

-### This section is for use by contributors handling Collaborator Summit logistics
+### This section is for contributors handling Collaborator Summit logistics

 **Track**